 Once you’ve completed these steps, you’ll be able to ask questions and create dashboards in Metabase using a Google Drive source as your data.

 As of version 0.30.0, Metabase tells BigQuery to interpret SQL queries as Standard SQL.
 If you prefer using Legacy SQL instead, you can tell Metabase to do so by including a

 #legacySQL directive at the beginning of your query, for example:

 #legacySQL SELECT * FROM [my_dataset.my_table]

-If you’re having trouble with your BigQuery connection, you can check out this troubleshooting guide, or visit Metabase’s discussion forum to see if someone has encountered and resolved a similar issue.
+If you’re having trouble with your BigQuery connection, you can check out this troubleshooting guide that covers BigQuery issues, this one on data warehouse connections, or visit Metabase’s discussion forum to see if someone has encountered and resolved a similar issue.